 or emailed as pdf documents to firstname.lastname@example.org.

-7. Deadline for receipt of all application materials is October 19, 2012.
-Recipients will be notified of awards by October 31, 2012.
-Recipients must indicate their acceptance of the grant by November 7, 2012 in order to be recognized in the State of North Carolina Undergraduate Research and Creativity Symposium Abstract Book.
+7. Deadline for receipt of all application materials is noon October 31, 2014.
+Recipients will be notified of awards by November 4, 2014.
+Recipients must indicate their acceptance of the grant by November 7, 2014 in order to be recognized in the State of North Carolina Undergraduate Research and Creativity Symposium Abstract Book.